GautierBlandin/recipe-browser/docs/post-mvp feature ideas.md

 ## Post-MVP feature ideas
 - Ability to CRUD images for a recipe
+- Ability to reference other recipes from a recipe (e.g. in Roasted Chicken, reference side-dish ideas such as Fries, Rice Curry, etc.)
 - Ability to undo edits on a recipe
 - Ability to backup the recipes
 - Ability to export a recipe to PDF